 Sign up to receive email updates

-Rep. Lois Capps announced that the Community Action Partnership of San Luis Obispo County received $3,071,711 from the U.S. Department of Health and Human Services for its Early Head Start program.
+Rep. Lois Capps announced that the Community Action Partnership of San Luis Obispo County received a $6,391,923 grant from the Department of Health and Human Services to fund its Head Start program.

 On Earth Day, Rep. Lois Capps (CA-24) introduced a bill that would place a moratorium on offshore fracking in federal waters off the West Coast until a full environmental review of the controversial practice is completed.

 Rep. Lois Capps (CA-24) announced that the Santa Barbara Municipal Airport received a grant from the Federal Aviation Administration for $3,026,481.